Sciatica Pain: All You Need to Know

 Sciatica pain radiates toward the hip and down the leg, imparting a tingling or numbing sensation.
 An individual has a 10 to 40% chance of experiencing sciatica in their lifetime.

-Anatomy of The Sciatic Nerve
+Structure of the Sciatic Nerve

 Before going into the details of sciatica pain, it is essential to understand the structure of the nerve associated with it.
 Five nerve roots of the lower spine join together to form the large sciatic nerve.
 This 2-cm-wide nerve is essential for movement and sensation.